Arktocara

 Arktocara is an extinct genus of river dolphin from the Oligocene epoch of Alaska, containing one species, A. yakataga.
-Having been discovered in 25-million-year-old strata near the 60th parallel north, it is perhaps the oldest-known crown toothed whale and the northmost river dolphin discovered.
+Having been discovered in 25-million-year-old strata near the 60th parallel north, it is perhaps the oldest-known crown of the toothed whales and the northmost river dolphin discovered.
 It was a member of the now-extinct family Allodelphinidae, along with the genera Allodelphis, Goedertius, Ninjadelphis, and Zarhinocetus.
 It measured approximately 2.26 or 2.28 m, comparable to its closest living relative, the South Asian river dolphin, which measures 2.4 m.
 However, the animal probably had an elongated beak and neck, so it may have been longer.
 The animal is known only from a partially preserved skull.
 Its ecology may have been similar to the modern-day Dall's porpoise, and it may have competed with contemporaneous delphinoids.
 Its remains were found in the Poul Creek Formation, which has also yielded several mollusk species.